bkamins/JuliaForDataAnalysis/README.md

 book that is written by Bogumił Kamiński and is planned to be published in 2022 by [Manning Publications Co.](https://www.manning.com/)

+Extras:
+* in the `/exercises` folder for each book chapter you can find 10 additional exercises with solutions (they are meant for self study and are not discussed in the book)

 ## Setting up your environment

 In order to prepare the Julia environment before working with the materials